Myth-busting smoke-free alternatives: The 15 top questions answered5 min read

 What may appear to be ‘smoke’ emitting from a vape or heat-not-burn product is actually an aerosol, which is a suspension of fine liquid and/or solid particles in a gas (usually air).
 Heat-not-burn products and vapes do not emit smoke, as they have not burned the tobacco.

 Cigarettes burn the tobacco, which creates smoke, which is also an aerosol.
-However, the composition of the aerosol in smoke is very different to the aerosol emitted by vapes and heat-not-burn products, as smoke contains thousands of harmful chemicals and solid particles.
+However, the composition of the aerosol in smoke is very different to the aerosol emitted by vapes and heat-not-burn products, as smoke contains thousands of chemicals, of which a hundred have been identified as harmful or potentially harmful.

 11. Fewer people are taking up smoking, so do we need less-harmful alternatives?